-To register for core courses and internship credits via Duckweb, students will need course registration numbers (CRNs).
-CRNs for summer and fall courses and internship credits will be provided by the program via email each term.
+To register for core courses and internship credits via DuckWeb, students will need course registration numbers (CRNs).
+CRNs for summer and fall courses and internship credits will be sent by email each term.
 Some courses may not be listed in the general course list for the university and cannot be found by searching the class list online.
-Instead, students should input the CRN and the information associated with the course will populate.
+Instead, students should input the CRN and the information associated with the course will auto-populate.

-Students should be registered by the end of the first week of classes each term to remain in good standing.
+Students must be registered by the end of the first week of classes each term to remain in good standing.